THE PURSUIT OF WORLDLINESS

 The culture that Smith describes, in which clients are dismissed as so much collateral damage on the drive to ever higher margins, may very well exist at Goldman Sachs.
 But more than likely, in a corporation employing tens of thousands of individuals, there are any number of cultures operating simultaneously.
 Anyone with a decade of work experience in any sphere whatsoever ought to have deduced that no entity on earth is the sum of its press releases.
 No matter how the people at the top choose to depict themselves or their results, and however assiduously they attempt to inculcate a set of corporate "values" in their employees, it is preposterous to suppose that anyone swallows the boss's words whole.
 Nor are they even meant to, as statements of noble intent are very often accompanied by discreet winks of the eye, not to mention strategic efforts to ensure deniability.
 Inevitably, even among the company faithful, unity of purpose invariably succumbs to the cruel reality of decision making.
 None of the cheerleading that goes on at sales meetings, nor the bonding that appears to take place at company gatherings, can overcome the instantaneous eruption of anger and bitterness when some ass-kissing dolt is promoted over his peers, or when vacations are cancelled because someone at the top made some stupid mistake that everyone else has to work overtime to correct.
 There isn't a single working place on the planet, whether it employs six people or 60,000, whether it is a hugely profitable model of management efficiency or teetering on the brink of bankruptcy, in which you can't find a sizable number of employees who don't think the boss is a bastard, an idiot, or a fool.

 It would appear that Smith confused his employer's culture with its mission statement.
 The former is a complex organism that derives from the interactions of numerous individuals and is largely impervious to the influence of any one of them, while the latter is a carefully crafted declaration of what the leaders of an organization want people to believe about it.
 Anyone who believes that a company built for the express purpose of making vast sums of money is actually guided by some higher ideal is just asking to be lied to.
+Scott Adams, creator of the Dilbert cartoons, defines a mission statement as "a long, awkward sentence that demonstrates management's inability to think clearly."
+An even more cynical view would hold that it deodorizes even the most noxious activities with the language of high purpose.

 A recent reading of "Guns, Germs and Steel", Jared Diamond's now classic exploration of why some human societies advanced more quickly than others, illuminates the Greg Smith problem most pointedly.
 Diamond's book is a direct refutation of the "Great Man" theory of history — the one we were all taught at school — which supposes that the actions of a small number of extraordinary (mostly male, and not usually very nice) people are alleged to have shaped the course of human events and hence the lives that everyone else must lead.
 The book recounts the sweeping history of mankind while never once mentioning a single individual except to make a point about the larger trends of human civilization.
 His dramatic account of Pizarro's conquest of the Inca, for example, in which a few dozen men on horseback and with firearms wiped out an army of thousands, shows how the defeat of the native population by more technologically advanced Europeans had little if anything to do with the bravery or decisions of the conquistador on one side or the emperor Atahualpa on the other.
 The very same imbalance of factors — primarily in agriculture, animal domestication, immunity to infectious disease, steel weaponry and seafaring navigation — led to the wholesale slaughter and enslavement of millions up and down and the American continents.
 Diamond demonstrates emphatically that there wasn't anything the least bit inferior about the people living in pre-Columbian America or their cultures.
 There just wasn't anything that any particular ruler could have done to forestall the calamity of confronting a civilization that had leapt ahead by many centuries of development through the sheer luck of its geography.
 Only when the plains Indians of North America acquired horses and guns of their own were they able to mount an effective armed resistance that lasted for several hundred years, showing themselves more than willing and intelligent enough to adopt new technologies and methods of warfare.